Food Processing Floor Coating in Somerville

 Food facilities have the most demanding floor requirements in any industry.

-Caustic and acidic sanitizers are used daily.
+Caustic and acidic sanitizers are used daily, sometimes multiple times per shift.
 The floor must resist these without softening, blistering, or losing adhesion.
+We verify the specific sanitizer products your facility uses and spec coating chemistry that handles those concentrations and contact times.

 Seamless, non-porous surfaces with cove-base transitions at walls.
-No grout lines, no crevices.
-We install to meet regulatory requirements.
+No grout lines, no crevices where bacteria can harbor.
+We install to meet regulatory requirements and can provide spec sheets and compliance documentation for inspectors.
+For facilities undergoing certification or re-inspection, we coordinate with your timeline.

 Food-processing floors face the toughest combination of demands: thermal shock from hot wash-downs on cold slabs, aggressive chemical sanitizers, heavy rolling loads, and strict hygiene requirements.
 Standard epoxy cannot handle this.
 Urethane-cement systems are the industry standard because they flex with thermal cycling and resist the chemicals food facilities use daily.